The answer depends on where you live, and whether you want to carry your gun in a concealed manner or openly, loaded or unloaded.

 To carry a concealed gun, most states require a concealed carry permit.
 However, even with a permit, additional laws usually apply to guns in vehicles.

-To learn more about concealed carry and permit requirements in your state, jump ahead to the section on Gun Control Laws by State, and click the link to your state.
+To learn more about concealed carry and permit requirements in your state, jump ahead to the section on Gun Laws by State, and click the link to your state.

 Some states allow you to carry a concealed gun in your car if you are a citizen of that state and you hold a concealed carry permit, but usually with certain restrictions.